Introduction to Community Acquired Pneumonia

 Patients may be concerned with specific or unspecific symptoms on the first encounter.

-Most common symptoms are those of lower respiratory infection, such as chest pain, cough with sputum production, fever, malaise, and dyspnea.
+The most common symptoms are those of lower respiratory infection, such as chest pain, cough with sputum production, fever, malaise, and dyspnea.

 In several other cases, symptoms may be unspecific and challenging to address, especially in elderly patients, such as asthenia, hyporexia, decreased functionality, irritability, altered level of consciousness, hypothermia, and dehydration.